Labirintami/doc/docs/layout/api/layout_header_config.md

 title: header
 ---

-@short:
-adds a header with text for a cell
+@short: adds a header with text for a cell

-@type: string
+@signature: header?: string;

 @example:
 var layout = new dhx.Layout("layout_container", {